andswitch/techahashi/README.md

   internet.*
 * Add the ability to start and end monospace text with a back tick "`" just like emphasis with "*".
+* When exporting to PDF, render the Slide to a Bitmap and then render that to PDF.
+This is uglier, but it allows you to use Emoji in your PDFs. :)